During 1880’s members of the Church of Southeast Manchester founded the Sent Marks Football Club.

 In 1894, after several changes to the of the name of the club and playgrounds, the reorganization followed and the name has been permanently changed to Manchester City.

-There is also evidence from 1884 that describes the team wearing a black jersey featuring a white cross that show the origin of the club as a church team.
+There is also photographic evidence from 1884 that describes the team wearing a black jersey featuring a white cross that shows the origin of the club as a church team.

 The City fans’ chanting song of the choice is a Blue Moon – so many City’s fans call the club Blue Moon as well.